-“But wait a second, these postures sure look a lot like yoga poses.”
+“But wait a second, some of these postures sure look a lot like yoga poses.”

 The body can only move in a finite number of ways – not an infinite number of ways.